advanced-cropper/vue-advanced-cropper/example/docs/guides/theming.md

 They define global rules for such classes as `vue-advanced-cropper`, `vue-rectangle-stencil` and etc.

-When you import the styles, you load both service styles that required to correct displaying of components and the simplest default theme.
+When you import the styles, you lo ad both service styles that required to correct displaying of components and the simplest default theme.
 ```js
 import 'vue-advanced-cropper/dist/style.css';
 ```